alicewidjaja/planning-poker/README.md

 4. The Scrum Master or Product Owner can reveal all votes simultaneously
 5. Review the voting statistics
 6. Reset voting for the next story

+### Using the Timer

+1. Only Scrum Masters and Product Owners can control the timer
+2. Click the play button to start a 10-second countdown
+3. The timer changes color as time decreases (yellow at 5 seconds, red at 3 seconds)
+4. When the timer reaches zero, an explosion animation plays
+5. Click the reset button to set the timer back to 10 seconds
+6. The timer automatically resets when voting is reset

 ## JIRA Integration